-Eric G. Altbach is a Senior Vice President at Albright Stonebridge Group, part of Dentons Global Advisors, where he assists clients in China, Japan, South Korea, and other East Asian markets in developing strategies for long-term growth.
+Eric G. Altbach is a Partner and co-leads ASG's East Asia & Pacific practice.
+He assists clients in China, Japan, South Korea, and other East Asian markets in developing strategies for long-term growth.
 Mr. Altbach has over 15 years of experience working on U.S.-Asia trade and economic relations in the public, private, and social sectors.

 Prior to joining ASG, Mr. Altbach served as Deputy Assistant U.S. Trade Representative for China Affairs, where he was responsible for Taiwan and China, with a particular focus on energy and environment issues.
 Before that, Mr. Altbach served at the National Security Council (NSC) as Director for Asian Economic Affairs, where he led interagency coordination of U.S. Trade and Economic policy for the region and preparations for the President’s participation in the Asia Pacific Economic Cooperation (APEC) Leaders’ Meeting.
 He also held several roles at the U.S. Department of State, including serving as a Senior Economic Analyst in the Bureau of Intelligence and Research, covering Asian Economic issues.